 Cocoa butter is made from cacao seeds (cocoa beans!); it is the cream-colored fat extracted from the beans after they are dried and pressed.

-While there are so many wonderful cocoa butters on the market today, it’s such a simple product to make at home, there’s no reason not to try it out!
+While there are so many wonderful kinds of cocoa butter on the market today, it’s such a simple product to make at home, there’s no reason not to try it out!

-Cocoa Butter Balm Instructions:
+Cocoa Butter Balm

-Cocoa Body Butter Ingredients
+- 15g Cocoa Butter

-Cocoa Body Butter Instructions
+Homemade Three Ingredient Cocoa Body Butter

 Melt your solid oils and butter in a saucepan until completely liquified.
 Blend the three ingredients together in a bowl and then set in the freezer for approximately 20 minutes.
 Once the mixture has hardened but not completely solidified, beat it using an electric beater until you have made it fluffy and light.
 Store in a glass jar or tub for months.

 Your cocoa butter will naturally harden once it comes to room temperature.
-If you’re wondering how to melt cocoa butter, you only need to scoop a small amount into your hands; the natural warmth from your body will melt it in no time!
+If you’re wondering how to melt the cocoa butter, you only need to scoop a small amount into your hands; the natural warmth from your body will melt it in no time!